capistrano-plugins/capistrano-postgresql/README.md

 Contributions and improvements are very welcome.

-If something is not working for you, or you find a bug please report it.
+If something is not working for you, or you find a bug, please report it.

 ### Thanks